SandersonHub/passwordapp/README.md

 Built with HTML and CSS and JavaScript

 ### Installing
-* How/where to download your program
- - Can download the code from the github or check out the dirct link to the website.
+Can download the code from the github or check out the dirct link to the website.

 ## Help
  Please reach out to me on Github if you see any issues.